-The two types of data that can be entered into the SHAPE System are as follows:
+The three types of data that can be entered into the SHAPE System are as follows:

 How are data used?

-Whether or not a school or district has registered with the SHAPE System is publicly available information.
-The information that school or district teams enter into SHAPE (including the School Mental Health Profile, Quality Assessments, team member names) is not publicly available.
-Information entered into SHAPE by individuals, schools, districts, or states may be compiled in aggregate by the National Center for School Mental Health to understand:
+Whether a school or district has registered with The SHAPE System is publicly available information.
+The information that school or district teams enter into SHAPE (including the School Mental Health Profile, Quality Assessments, Trauma Responsiveness Assessments, team member names) is not publicly available.
+Information entered into SHAPE by individuals, schools, districts, entities, or states may be compiled in aggregate by the National Center for School Mental Health to understand:

 The National Center for School Mental Health is interested in supporting ongoing quality improvement efforts in the field.
 As such, NCSMH team members may occasionally reach out to SHAPE users to invite them to participate in NCSMH quality improvement or research efforts.